-- Ensure your end device is within range from the device you are attempting to register from, otherwise it may not appear.
+- For BLE devices, ensure your device is within range from the mobile device you are attempting to register from, otherwise it may not appear.

 - The list of available devices appears in the table.
 This includes the device type, project name, signal strength, and supported protocols.
 Select the device you want then click Register.

 - If the device you’re looking for is not displayed, no devices were found, or you want to refresh the list, click the button to rescan for devices.

 - If the device supports Wi-Fi, you can configure Wi-Fi network settings at this point.
 If Wi-Fi settings are entered, the device will connect to Atmosphere over Wi-Fi and remain connected as long as the Wi-Fi connection is maintained.

 - The device is registered to Atmosphere and displayed on the page.